Skip to main content

 Application Selection Criteria

 The full scoring criteria can be found in the Policies and Procedures for the Agricultural Preservation Fund Board.
 The scoring criteria are used to fairly rank the individual applications.
-The selection criteria can be broken down into two main categories, each containing many subcategories.
-The first category delegates points based on the property characteristics and the second category delegates points based on the local PDR program.
 Local programs are selected based on the scoring system adopted by the board that focuses on quality agricultural parcels and program achievements.

 More Details